Doteveryone/eol-gift-exchange-phone-line/README.md

 To try out the call you will need to set up a Twilio account and point it to the app.

+On Heroku you will have to set up the following environment variables to connect to the database: DATABASE, USER, HOST, PORT.

 ## Inspecting the records on Heroku

 Run `heroku run console` to load the interactive Ruby environment.